• Templates

 Jase Rodley, CEO of Dialed Labs, mentions the need to move around to stay focused and motivated: "Motivation is all about moving.
 Staying in one spot too long is naturally tiring, and stops your productivity as you start to think about it getting warmer/colder or any other changes happening around you.
 That is why I like to work on a laptop - I can jump from desk to desk, work on a sofa for a bit, or even stand for a while to make sure I'm not slipping into a comfortable haze of distraction."

-For those who are not living alone, lay out the ground rules for your loved ones.
-Brad Davidson, CEO of Norton Home Solutions, adds: "Create an area of your home known by all to be holy ground.
-Your family or roommates must know to respect that when you're in that area, the only interruptions should be for an emergency.
-All other inquiries from your family or roommates should be in the form of a text or an email with the understanding that you may not respond right away."
+Ensure all those who live with you know and understand the ground rules.
+Brad Davidson, CEO of Norton Home Solutions, adds: “Create an area of your home known by all to be holy ground.
+Your family or roommates must know to respect that when you're in that area, the only interruptions should be in an emergency.
+All other inquiries from your family or roommates should be in the form of a text or an email, with the understanding that you may not respond right away.”

 Switch-up-your-work-station